If you are upgrading to version 5.3 or higher of the SSR software, please refer to the Upgrade Considerations before proceeding.

 The conductor's automated provisioner will upgrade both nodes in a high availability router in series to minimize/avoid downtime.
 Despite this, it is still recommended to perform upgrade activity during periods of low traffic or maintenance windows.

-Similar to the process for upgrading using the PCLI, the GUI upgrade process using the GUI is done in two stages: download and upgrade.
+Similar to the process for upgrading using the PCLI, the upgrade process using the GUI is done in two stages: download and upgrade.

-- Click on the Upgrade 128T icon (the arrow within a circle) next to your router.
+- Click on the Upgrade SSR icon (the arrow within a circle) next to your router.
 Result: a list of upgrade and download options appears.
 This list is filterable if the list of available options grows large.

 - Click on the target release in the Available Downloads section of the list.
 You will be asked to confirm the operation.